Connecting client applications

 • hostname - update the hostname or IP to connect to the DBO Proxy component, rather than directly to the database.

-• port - update the port property to 5432 for PostgreSQL.
+• port - update the port property to 5432 for PostgreSQL and 3306 for MySQL.

 1. In the DBO console, navigate to the Databases table.